Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Proof of Delay Analysis Results

+and $\runtime^{\text{ideal}} \leq \runtime$ for \emph{any} other task allocation strategy. \end{proof} \begin{lem} For any distributed matrix-vector multiplication scheme following the delay model of \Cref{eq:delaymodel} with potentially redundant task allocations, the latency $\runtime$ is no less than $\runtime_{\text{ideal}}$. \end{lem} \begin{proof}[Proof of \Cref{lem:redundant}] Consider the a scheme with redundancy where task $j$ is allocated to $\numrep$ distinct workers.
+Let $V_1,\ldots,V_\numrep$ be the time instant at which each of the $\numrep$ workers start working on the task.
+If $W^j$ is the earliest time instant at which the task is received at the master then,

+Thus the time at which a task is completed is equal to the sum of the earliest time instant ($\min_{1\leq i\leq \numrep}V_{i}$) at which one of the $\numrep$ worker is available to process the task and the time ($\shifttime$) required by any worker to process the task.
+Since the ideal load balancing scheme greedily assigns tasks to the first of the $\proc$ workers that are available to process it and $\numrep \leq \proc$, therefore the ideal scheme is essentially equivalent to a scheme with \emph{maximum} redundancy and thus cannot be outperformed by any task allocation strategy with redundancy. \end{proof} \begin{proof}[Proof of \Cref{lem:ideallatency}] As per our model, the time taken by worker $i$ to perform $\workcomp_i$ computations is given by

-The latency $\runtime_{\text{LT}}$ is the earliest time when $\sum_{i=1}^{p}\workcomp_i = \decrows$, as illustrated in \Cref{fig:delay_model}.
+The latency $\runtime_{\text{ideal}}$ is the earliest time when $\sum_{i=1}^{p}\workcomp_i = \rows$, as illustrated in \Cref{fig:delayideal}.
 We note that, in this case it is not necessary that each worker has completed at least $1$ computation.
-Specifically, if $\runtime_{\text{LT}} - X_i \leq \shifttime$ for any $i$ then it means that worker $i$ has not performed even a single computation in the time that the system as a whole has completed $\decrows$ computations ( owing to the large initial delay $X_i$).
+Specifically, if $\runtime_{\text{ideal}} - X_i \leq \shifttime$ for any $i$ then it means that worker $i$ has not performed even a single computation in the time that the system as a whole has completed $\rows$ computations (owing to the large initial delay $X_i$).
 Therefore we define

-Here $\mathcal{W}_{\text{LT}}$ is the set of workers for which $\workcomp_i > 0$.
+Here $\mathcal{W}_{\text{ideal}}$ is the set of workers for which $\workcomp_i > 0$.
 Thus

 where to obtain \eqref{eqn:lb_proof_2}, we replace each $X_i$ in \eqref{eqn:lb_proof_1} by $\min_{i \in [1,\dots \proc]} X_i$ and then we can bring it outside the maximum.
-To obtain \eqref{eqn:lb_proof_4}, we observe that in order for the $\proc$ workers to collectively finish $\rows'$ computations, the maximum number of computations completed by a worker has to be at least $\rows/p$.
-Taking expectation on both sides we get
+To obtain \eqref{eqn:lb_proof_4}, we observe that in order for the $\proc$ workers to collectively finish $\rows$ computations, the maximum number of computations completed by a worker has to be at least $\rows/\proc$.